SadishaDilmin/COMP70049-ML-Cybersecurity-Assignment/README.md

 python section3_anomaly.py      # Section 3 — anomaly detection
 python section4_ransomware.py   # Section 4 — ransomware detection
 ```

+The four sections are completely independent and can be run in any order, or
+individually.
+Re-running a section overwrites that section's files in
+`outputs/sectionN/`.

 Each script is fully self-contained: it loads its dataset from
 `datasets/`, performs preprocessing, trains the classic ML model and the